ioannismesionis/ioannismesionis.github.io/_posts/2020-10-05-hypothesis-testing.md

 I was interested to know if the coin was fare (i.e. not buy my beloved product) or if the coin was not fare (i.e. I would interpret that as fate telling me to buy the product by making me observe an extreme outcome).

-Let's go ahead and take our decision for our two approaches - Exciting stuff!
+Let's go ahead and take our decision for our two approaches - exciting stuff!

 ## 4.2 Critical Region
 For the critical region approach, we calculated that our z-score = 1.89 whereas the z-score of the critical region (denoted as $ z_{α} $) is 1.645.